- Business Studies

-As a core subject, the department has consistently delivered on results, and students enjoy being taking part in a subject in which they will successful.
-In 2014/15 students achieved 81% A* – C and 42% A* – A in Y11 at GCSE.
+As a core subject, the department has consistently delivered on results, we are in the top 3% of schools nationally in RE.
+Our students enjoy taking part in a subject in which they are confident they will be successful.
+In 2018/19 students achieved 83% 4+ and 39% 7+ in Y11 at GCSE.

 Head of Department